labianca/pylabianca/README.md

 # pylabianca
-Python tools of spike and LFP analysis.
+Python tools for spike and LFP analysis.

 ## installation
 Currently - just install directly from github (you will need git for that, and of course do it from your terminal/console):